 - Real Estate Customer Demographics – I have to say, as an industry I think that some Realtors are a little bit more focused on customer demographics than other small business owners are.
 OBVIOUSLY a first time homebuyer couple in their early 20’s or 30’s will need to have a different marketing message than empty nesters looking for a second home.
 While most Realtors will work with anyone who will fog a mirror, I KNOW that they would be more successful if they at least had different campaigns for the different target groups they serve.

-We could go on and on, but hopefully you can start to get an idea of how to pick some demographics that could represent your ideal customer.
-Here are the categories to look for:
+I could go on and on, but hopefully you can start to get an idea of how to pick some demographics that could represent your ideal customer.

 NOW, choosing your target customer demographics can seem like profiling rather than simply targeting demographics.
 While profiling is hurtful and unfair, demographics are used so that you can get your message out to a group of people who will be receptive to hearing your message.
 It will also allow you to save marketing dollars, as you will not be spending money with ads in places where your ideal customer does not frequent.

 Fun exercise – One thing I have heard people do is to pick your important customer demographics and then make up a person who matches them.
 You could find a stock photo of someone who epitomizes your marketing criteria and then name him or her.
 That way, instead of trying to imagine what a made up person thinks or would buy, you can “sell” to someone you get to know!